 To get to the Lower Rimrocks from the Toadstool parking area drive west on Highway 89 1.5 miles to the Paria Contact Station turnoff at milepost 20.8.
 Just opposite this turnoff there is a small parking area on the north side of 89.
 Park there and go through the cattle gate.
 There is no trail to the Lower Rimrocks but the hike is easy.
 Shortly after going through the cattle gate you should come to the very faint remains of an old road.
 Follow it 0.5 miles north northeast till you pass the butte to your right.
 Leave the old road and hike east in the wide canyon for 0.25 miles.
 At the head of the canyon and close to the butte to your right is a short slot canyon.
 You can access the Lower Rimrocks either by going up the slot, or by by taking the ramp to its immediate left.
 The route up the ramp is quite a bit easier.

 There are several hoodoos in the area worth photographing.
 The best is what I call Skinny Hoodoo (and Stefan calls Long Necked Hoodoo).
-Best light on Skinny Hoodoo is at sunrise around the winter solstice.
+Best light on Skinny Hoodoo is at sunset around the winter solstice.
 The surrounding cliffs block the sun at sunrise and sunset most of the year.
-Even in mid November it took over 45 minutes for the sun to clear the cliffs to the east and light the hoodoo.
+Even at the winter solstice it took 30 minutes for the sun to clear the cliffs to the east and light the hoodoo at sunrise.
+At sunset you'll get good light from November through January.
 A normal to wide-angle lens is needed to shoot Skinny Hoodoo close-up.
 Another photogenic hoodoo is Twisted Hoodoo.
 It can be seen by continuing up the Skinny Hoodoo drainage past the hoodoo for about twenty yards and looking to your right.
 A normal to medium telephoto lens is needed to capture it.
 A long lens is also useful when shooting the hoodoos on the rim from a distance.

-Wide-angle and ultra-wide angle lenses will produce the best images in this area.
+Wide-angle and ultra-wide angle lenses will help isolate and emphasize the closest hoodoos and will produce the best images in this area.

 Here is an Google overview map showing the routes to Toadstool Hoodoo and the Rimrocks: